highcharts/highcharts/docs/datagrid/columns.md

 ```

 ### How to edit cells
-Every cell in a column can be edited on the fly by the end user.
+Each cell in a column can be edited directly by the end user through a double-click.
 Set the [cells.editable](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.IndividualColumnOptions.html#editable) option to true.

 ```js
 columns: [{